Join Our Team

 Qualifications:

-- Must be a current FSU student, preferably able to commit to working through at least Summer 2024
+• Must be a current FSU student, preferably able to commit to working through at least the summer semester

 * Actual hours worked per week may be more or less than the stated amount depending on student's availability and/or the amount of department events in a given week.